A Survey of Quantum Property Testing: Classical testing of quantum properties

 hence $X'_AX'_B\ket{\psi}=\ket{\psi}$.
 Since $X'_A$ is unitary and Hermitian it is self-inverse, which implies $X'_A\ket{\psi}=X'_B\ket{\psi}$.
 A similar argument shows $Z'_AZ'_B\ket{\psi}=\ket{\psi}$ and $Z'_A\ket{\psi}=Z'_B\ket{\psi}$.

 We now need to show that, after a local isometry, $\ket{\psi}$ behaves like an EPR-pair (tensored with some ``junk'' state) and $X'_A, Z'_A, X'_B, Z'_B$ behave like $X_A, Z_A, X_B, Z_B$.
-Consider the dimension-increasing map on the state space of $\ket{\psi}$ described by Figure~\ref{fig:chshisometry}.
-It adds one auxiliary qubit for Alice (at the top line of the figure) and one for Bob (at the bottom).
+Consider the dimension-increasing map on states $\ket{\phi}$ (in the same space as $\ket{\psi}$) that is described by Figure~\ref{fig:chshisometry}.
+It adds one auxiliary qubit for Alice (at the top line of the figure) and one for Bob (at the bottom), both initially~$\ket{0}$.
 Because all operators involved preserve norm on all states involved, this can be extended to a local isometry $\Phi=\Phi_A\otimes\Phi_B$.

 For convenience we will write the two auxiliary qubits on the right of the state, the first for Alice and the second for Bob.
 Let $M,N\in\{I,X,Z\}$.
 Following the state through the different steps of Figure~\ref{fig:chshisometry}, a straightforward calculation shows